- Home

 Everyone who makes a Will has the freedom to make their own choices, so you can name anyone you like as a beneficiary.

-You should consider who might be financially dependent on you, as it is important you make provision for people who rely on you.
+You should consider who might be financially dependent on you, as it is important that you make provision for people who rely on you.
 Otherwise, they could have a claim on your estate.

 What should I include in my Will?